-Table 4 shows the sublinear $\mathcal{O}(P^{1-\alpha}N^{\alpha} + P\log(N)^{\alpha})$ scaling of the runtime of one GMRES iteration for $\alpha = 5/8$ , as shown by Fig. 9.
+of one GMRES iteration for $\alpha = 5/8$, as shown by Fig. 5.6.
 Once again we can observe that the number of iterations to converge depends weakly on the frequency and the number of subdomains.
-From Fig. 9 depicts the efficient compression of the discrete integral operators, we can observe that both methods (nested polarized traces and compressedblock LU) have the same asymptotic runtime, but with different constants, the same scaling holds for different numbers of cells and layers.
+From Fig. 5.6 depicts the efficient compression of the discrete integral operators, we can observe that both methods (nested polarized traces and compressed-block LU) have the same asymptotic runtime, but with different constants19, the same scaling holds for different numbers of cells and layers.

 6. Conclusion.
-We presented an extension to the method of polarized traces introduced in [99], with improved asymptotic runtimes in a distributed memory environment.
+We presented an extension to the method of polarized traces introduced in [103], with improved asymptotic runtimes in a distributed memory environment.
 The method has sublinear runtime even in the presence of rough media of geophysical interest.
 Moreover, its performance is completely agnostic to the source.